-PART ONE
+PART ONF

-The Mathematics Scale Score Results for Fourth- and Eighth-Grade Students he following chapters describe the average mathematics scale scores of fourthand eighth-grade students in Delaware.
+The Mathematics Scale Score Results for Fourth- and Eighth-Grade Students

+The following chapters describe the average mathematics scale scores of fourth-and eighth-grade students in New York.
 As described in the Introduction, the NAEP mathematics scale is a composite of the five content strands that comprise the assessment and ranges from 0 to 500.
 The performance of both fourth- and eighth-grade students is reported on this one scale.

 This part of the report contains two chapters.
-Chapter 1 compares the overall mathematics performance of public school students in Delaware to the nation.
+Chapter 1 compares the overall mathematics performance of public school students in New York to the nation.
 (Results for the Northeast region are also presented.)
 Chapter 2 summarizes mathematics performance for subgroups of public school students defined by gender, race/ethnicity, parental education, location of the school, participation in Title I programs and services, and eligibility for the free/reduced-price lunch component of the National School Lunch Program.
+The second chapter also provides the combined results for public and nonpublic school students, as well as the results for only nonpublic school students.